Interruption in access to appointment booking service 27 March 19:00-23:00 More information

 - If you live and study in Finland, check if you can get general housing allowance.
 It must be claimed separately.

-- If you are in secondary education, complete the application for financial aid (OT 1e) intended for students of vocational institutes, upper secondary schools and folk high schools.
+- If you are in secondary education or in adult basic education, complete the application for financial aid (OT 1e) intended for students of vocational institutes, upper secondary schools and folk high schools.

 - If you are in higher education, complete the application for financial aid (OT 2e) for students of universities and universities of applied sciences.

-- If you are completing a degree abroad, compete the application for financial aid (OT 3e) for students completing a degree abroad.
+- If you are completing a degree abroad, complete the application for financial aid (OT 3e) for students completing a degree abroad.

 - If you wish to apply for a loan guarantee for adult students, complete the form titled Aikuiskoulutustukeen liittyvä opintolainan valtiontakaushakemus (OT 12 available in Finnish and Swedish only).
-Submit your application to any Kela office or citizen service centre or append it to the application for adult education allowance you submit to the Education Fund.
+Submit your application to any Kela's customer service point or citizen service centre or append it to the application for adult education allowance you submit to the Employment Fund.

 - If you are a permanent resident of the Åland Islands, apply to Ålands arbetskrafts- och studieservicemyndighet for financial aid.

 If you are in higher education and receive a study grant, you will automatically be given a government loan guarantee for a student loan.
-If you are in secondary education, you can apply for a loan guarantee at the same time when you apply for a study grant.
+If you are in secondary education or in adult basic education, you can apply for a loan guarantee at the same time when you apply for a study grant.
 Once you have been given a loan guarantee, you can apply for a student loan at a bank of your choice.

 When to apply and what to enclose with your application

 Apply for financial aid when you have gained admission to a school.
 Kela is notified of admissions to Finnish universities and universities of applied sciences as well as to upper secondary school and institutes of vocational education that participate in the joint application system.
-If you attend one of these schools, you can apply for financial aid as soon as your school shows up on the precompleted online application for financial aid.
+If you attend one of these schools, you can apply for financial aid when your school shows up on the precompleted online application for financial aid.
+It will then be easier to complete the application and you will receive a decision sooner.
+However, you can still apply for student financial aid even if your place of study does not show in the online application.

 The earliest that you can get financial aid is the beginning of the month of application.
 However, you can make additions to your application later on for example by sending supporting documentation.